titon/toolkit/docs/en/development/js/toolkit.md

 ## Feature Flags ##

-The following flags are used for feature detection within plugins.
+The following flags are used for feature detection within modules.
 Each flag can be found on the `Toolkit` object.

 <table class="table is-striped data-table">
     <thead>